Optional Categories

 To ensure third party software functions correctly, we recommend extending each optional category with the following property:

-This property expects a JavaScript Array of String values identifying the Cookie Names to protect, though if convenient you may use the * wildcard at the end of the name to define multiple cookies that share the same prefix.
+This property expects a JavaScript Array of String values identifying the Cookie Names to protect, though if convenient you may use the an asterisk as a wildcard character at the end of the name to define multiple cookies that share the same prefix.

 Again, the specific values needed here will depend on the third party software you wish to use so will need to refer to the respective software's guidance on Cookie Usage.

-In the example scenario, this would mean reading Google's Analytics Cookie Usage and inputting those relevant to our usage.
+In the example scenario, this would mean reading Google's Analytics 4 Cookie Usage support article and inputting those relevant to our use case.
 For instance:

 const config = {